Thinkwise/docs/docs/platform_overview.md

 ## Software Factory

-The process of development with the SF consists of the following phases:
+The process of development with the Software Factory consists of the following phases:

 1. Specification
 1. Modeling